crate/azure-iotedge-cratedb-sample/README.md

 ## Connecting to Grafana
 The Vagrantfile binds the grafana on the edge device port 3000 to the port 3000 in your system.
 Browse to `http://localhost:3000` and you will find the login page.
 Use `admin` as username and password.

-# Running the sample

-Easiest way to run the sample is by using Visual Studio Code and Vagrant.